-Writing an Informational Narrative: Plan (Instructional Master 5B-1)
+Writing an Insect Story: Plan (Instructional Master 5B-2)

+20+ minutes
-Tell students that they are going to write an informational narrative, or story, from the perspective of an insect.
-This narrative, or story, will be narrated by an insect, like the read-alouds have been, and it will contain accurate information about the insects in the story (also like the read-alouds).

-Using their journals, have students review the insects they have learned about so far.
-You may also wish to have them review some of the trade books from the classroom book tub.
-Tell students that they are also going to learn about grasshoppers, crickets, and beetles, and that they may choose to write a story from the perspective of one of these insects, even though they are not in their journals yet.

-Give each student a copy of Instructional Master 5B-1.
-Tell students that they are going to use this worksheet to plan their informational narrative.
-(Remind students that when they studied The Ancient Greek Civilization domain, they experienced the writing process of planning, drafting, and editing as they wrote a fictional narrative together as a class.)
-You may choose to model the stages of this writing process as needed.
+- Tell students that they are going to write a narrative, or story, where the main character is an insect.
+Explain that this means that their story will be told, or narrated, by an insect.
+Remind students that the read-alouds they have heard have been narrated by insects. - Have students review the journal pages they have created so far.
+You may also wish to have them review some of the trade books from the classroom book tub. - After reviewing their journal pages, tell students to choose one type of insect to write their story about. - Have students brainstorm ideas for including factual information in their story.
+Ask the following content questions to encourage the brainstorming process, writing key words on the board for students to refer to later: - Is your insect a solitary insect or a social insect? - Does your insect go through incomplete metamorphosis or complete metamorphosis? - Does your insect have wings? - What different kinds of jobs does your insect have? - How does your insect communicate? - Give each student a copy of Instructional Master 5B-2 (Writing Plan).
+Tell students that they are going to use this worksheet to plan their story. - [Remind students that when they studied The Ancient Greek Civilization domain, they used the writing process of planning, drafting, and editing as they wrote a fictional narrative together as a class.
+You may choose to model the stages of this writing process as needed.]

-After reviewing their journals, have students choose one type of insect and write it on the second blank of the title line.
-Then have them think of a name for their insect and write it on the first blank of the title line.

-You may wish to ask the following content questions to encourage the brainstorming process:

-- Is your insect a solitary insect or a social insect? - Does your insect go through incomplete metamorphosis or complete metamorphosis? - Does your insect have wings? - What type of mouth does your insect have?

-You may wish to ask the following questions to help students organize their story:

-- What is the setting of your story?

-- Who are the characters?

-- What is the plot?
-(What do you want to happen?)

-Have students brainstorm ideas for their insect stories and write words and phrases on their worksheets in the appropriate boxes.
-You may choose to model brainstorming by choosing your own title and writing down your ideas on chart paper, a chalkboard, or a whiteboard.
-You may wish to have students work together in groups to allow them to give and receive feedback.

-Tell students that they will continue their writing with the draft step the next time you meet.
+- Have students write the type of insect they have chosen in the "Insect" box.
+Then have them think of a name for their insect and write it in the "Name" box. - Have students brainstorm ideas for their insect stories and write words and phrases on their worksheets in the appropriate boxes.
+You may choose to model this by writing down your ideas on chart paper, a chalkboard, or a whiteboard. - Ask the following questions to help students organize their stories: - What is the setting of your story? - Who are the characters?
+What are their names?
+What are they like? - What is the plot?
+What do you want to happen? - What will happen at the beginning, middle, and end of your story? - You may wish to have students work together in groups to allow them to give and receive feedback. - Tell students that they will continue their writing with the draft step the next time you meet.
+Save this worksheet for the next lessons.